trungnv2010/learn_react/README.md

-# learn_react
-some project I write with ReactJs
+# Just some project I write with ReactJs